Why Did I Receive A Notice?

 The applicant is given a very limited amount of time to respond to the reason for the intent to deny expressed by USCIS, so it is critical you work quickly and decisively.
 Work closely with your investment immigration attorney to comprehensively respond to the questions expressed by USCIS.
 If the response is adequate, there is no reason to see a denial.

-For more information about how to compile a successful application, contact the Law Offices of Vaughan de Kirby at 415-221-2345.
+For more information about how to compile a successful application, contact Jatoi & de Kirby, APC at 415-221-2345.
 Experienced EB-5 lawyers want to help you succeed with EB-5.